Daily Journal: 6 February

 Take your basketful of stresses before the Lord and reprioritise your activities, your responsibilities, even your heart.
 Not everything that is good is necessary.
 Rest, seek God, and rethink.

 Rest is important to the Lord.
 He created the Sabbath as a day of rest so that we would follow the principle.
-Giving yourself the rest, the quiet spaces, will enable you to bring more of yourself in better quantities to your life and your people.
+Giving ourselves the rest, the quiet spaces, enables us to bring more of ourselves, in quality, to our life and our people.

 1 Peter 5:7 (NCV)